hoff9811/hoff9811.github.io/notebook.md

 ## Model Evaluation

 In our out-of-sample tests, we fit the test data used the trained model.
-Then we compare the predicted to actual using our testing samples.
+In the final step of our process, model evaluation, we compare the predicted to actual using the hold-out data in the *df\_test* data frame.

-First, let’s look at the out-of-sample fit statistics:
+### Model Evaluation - Fit Statistics

+The below code applies the trained models to the test data set and compares the fit statistics of each model.
+The fit statistics used for regression analysis are R-squared, MAE, and RMSE.
+The below table shows the R-squared, MAE and RMSE when fitting the test data set for both the Random Forest and linear regression model.

     linear_fit %>%
       predict(df_test) %>%